-A detailed summary of the performance, capital and income and expenditure of the ASN Duurzaam Aandelenfonds over the past three years is given in the respective financial statements, with the unqualified audit opinions of ASN Beleggingsfondsen UCITS N.V., or ASN Beleggingsfondse N.V. (the legal predecessor of ASN Beleggingsfondsen UCITS N.V.), and in the most recent interim figures of ASN Beleggingsfondsen UCITS N.V. published on the Website.
+A detailed summary of the performance, capital and income and expenditure of the ASN Duurzaam Aandelenfonds over the past three years is given in the respective financial statements with the unqualified audit opinions thereon of ASN Beleggingsfondsen UCITS N.V. and in the most recent interim figures of ASN Beleggingsfondsen UCITS N.V. published on the Website.